 Absolutely not!
 New College is not the only school nationally that uses narrative evaluations as a grading system.
 New College grads have successfully been admitted to medical, law, and graduate school, won prestigious scholarships, as well as pursued careers in every industry.
 Employers and graduate schools have told us that New College students are often more prepared because narrative evaluations force you to reflect on your learning and you can better articulate your strengths and areas for growth than if you only had a letter grade.

 Depending on what you’re pursuing, not having a GPA might be a factor in the application process that you and your career coach need to navigate through strategically, but it’s unlikely to stop you from reaching your goals.
+The NCF_Explanation_Letter is one item you can include in your admissions materials for further explanation about our unique educational system.

 It’s important to consider multiple factors when deciding on what graduate or professional school programs to apply to.
 Among those: What do you want to study?
 Where do you want to live?
 Who is the best in the field for what you want to study?
 What are your career goals?
 You can refer to the Considering Graduate or Professional School section towards the top of this page for additional questions you should ask yourself when considering what schools to apply to.
 Once you consider what’s important to you in a school and program, you can use various search tools to look for programs, such as: